zalan24/Godot-Demos/README.md

 ## What is Exponential Height Fog?

 It's a simple type of fog, where the density is calculated based on world-y position.
-As we move up along the Y (up) axis, the fog exponentially gets lower.
+As we move up along the Y (up) axis, the fog exponentially gets thinner.
 It resembles how the atmosphere's density decreases.

 Simplified density model:
 ```math